Personal Injury Solicitors Liverpool, Merseyside | Accident Claims Liverpool

 We may disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.

 We may also need to share some personal data with other parties, such as potential buyers of some or all of our business or during a re-structuring.
+Usually, information will be anonymised but this may not always be possible.
+The recipient of the information will be bound by confidentiality obligations.

 Where your personal data is held